Dentistry

 • Visual perception

-Caregivers must take responsibility for a loved one’s health to prevent physical problems, in addition to the mental health issues associated with dementia.
+Caregivers must take responsibility for a loved one’s health to prevent physical problems and the mental health issues associated with dementia.
 This includes a dementia patient’s oral health.

 How to Support People With Oral Health Issues & Dementia

-Brush and floss on a daily basis as you’ve done all your life.
-If you aren’t sure if you’re doing it right, ask your dentist for a demonstration.
-If you’re experiencing challenges at home, ask a loved one for assistance.
+If you aren’t sure you’re doing it right, ask your dentist for a demonstration.
+You can also ask a loved one for assistance if you’re experiencing challenges at home.

 If you are uncomfortable with anything about your usual at-home dental health routine, consider changing it.
 This includes brushing somewhere other than the bathroom or brushing at a different time of day.